aydinsenih/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+genareting a new number is closure. because its combination of functions
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+both for Dan so output`s name variable Dan, rolled number could be any number between 1 and 6 each time it is called.
 c.
 What is the lexical scope of `newRoll`?
+personalDice is lexical scope of newRoll

 ### Task 2c - Exit Ticket